 Highlights of the conference

-We invite industry professionals to showcase their products and brands at the conference exhibit for our upcoming Curiosity Conference!
-This is a unique opportunity for you to showcase your product to researchers, educators, policymakers, and like-minded industry professionals.
+We invite practicing professionals to showcase their products and brands at the conference exhibit for our upcoming Curiosity Conference!
+This conference is a unique opportunity to showcase the product and services to researchers, educators, policymakers, and like-minded practicing professionals.
 This conference is a hub of innovation, bringing together the brightest minds in research and industry to discuss the latest advancements and discoveries.
-The exhibit will allow you to introduce your products to potential collaborators, customers, and partners and share your expertise with others in your field.
-Click here to book an exhibit.
+The exhibition will allow you to introduce your products and services to potential collaborators, customers, and partners and share their expertise with others in the field.
+Click below to book an exhibition space.

 Scope of the conference

-The two-day conference brings together researchers, educators, teachers, and industry experts to facilitate conversations exploring the role of curiosity in research and practice and its importance in driving innovation and progress across various fields.
-The attendees will be able to learn from others in the area, form partnerships, and broaden their ideas on curiosity through workshops, talks, exhibitions, and poster sessions.
+The two-day conference brings together researchers, educators, teachers, and professionals to facilitate conversations exploring the role of curiosity in research and practice and its importance in driving innovation and progress across various fields.
+The attendees will be able to learn, collaborate, exchanges ideas, and form partnership with others in the area through workshops, talks, exhibitions, and poster sessions.

 Workshops